eselimnl/dima/docs/source/algorithm.md

 # 2.3.
 Performance testing of Sample size bias correction

-As it has explained in [Figure 3](Figure-3), entropy is corrected for sample size bias.
-Two experiments using DNA polymerase (Pol) protein of Human immunodeficiency virus type 1 (HIV-1) group M, with curated alignment, downloaded from the [Los Alamos HIV sequence database](https://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html) were designed to test this methodology.
-In both of them, baseline (uncorrected) entropy values were compared with sample size bias corrected entropy values.
-The difference (deviation) of these values were evaluated over 100 iteration.
+As it was explained in [Figure 3](Figure-3), entropy is corrected for sample size bias.
+Two tests by use of DNA polymerase (Pol) protein of Human immunodeficiency virus type 1 (HIV-1) group M, with curated alignment, downloaded from the [Los Alamos HIV sequence database](https://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html) were done the difference between uncorrected (baseline) and corrected entropy values.
+The difference (deviation) of these values were evaluated over 100 iterations.
 Experiment details and conclusions are listed below.

-1- Mean entropy value of overall positions
+1- Mean entropy value for all positions of the protein

 ```{image} images/allpositions_entropy_deviation_100run.svg
 :alt: mean_deviation